Qualifying for Disability Benefits

 The SSA disabled definition frequently leads to people who truly are disabled being determined ineligible for aid.
 Therefore, when you apply for benefits, it is crucial to present a well organized case that is tied to SSA guidelines and contains strong evidence that you can’t engage in SGA as a result of a qualifying medical condition.
 The bottom line is that you are much more likely to succeed if lawyers familiar with the interplay between SGA requirements and medical criteria help you develop your case.

-SSA considers you unable to engage in SGA only if you show that you are not able to earn at least $1,090 per month (subject to inflation adjustment after 2015).
+SSA considers you unable to engage in SGA only if you show that you are not able to earn at least $1,170 ($1,950 if SS blind) per month (subject to inflation adjustment after 2017).
 However, eligibility doesn’t turn on what you do earn.
 Instead, SSA determines how much you reasonably could be expected to earn in light of your medical condition, age, education and experience.
 Thus, even if you earn only $900 per month (or don’t even have a job), SSA might find that you aren’t disabled because you are under employed and could make more if you tried.
-If SSA determines that you could earn at least the $1,090 per month 2015 SGA threshold, you are considered able to engage in substantial gainful activity and, therefore, not disabled for purposes of Social Security (and various other programs that use the SGA test).
+If SSA determines that you could earn at least the $1,170 per month 2017 SGA threshold, you are considered able to engage in substantial gainful activity and, therefore, not disabled for purposes of Social Security (and various other programs that use the SGA test).

 This may seem deceptively simple, but SSA applies arcane and not readily apparent medical criteria to make the determination.
 For instance, while intellectual disability, autism spectrum, bipolar disorder, or muscle weakness may be grounds to find that an applicant can’t engage in SGA, you probably would be denied benefits if a simple diagnosis is your only evidence.
 Therefore, we would help you go beyond the mere diagnosis to show why your condition keeps you from engaging in SGA.
 SSA has extensive guidelines on impairments that do and don’t necessarily prevent a person from engaging in SGA.